tiphainehenry/react-cyto/README.md

 #  Towards Trusted DCR Choreographies
 This code implements the proof-of-concept presented in the paper <em>Towards Trusted DCR Choreographies</em> submitted for the Coopis'20 conference.
+This portal projects an input global DCR choreography over each tenant view.
+- The shared public tasks are gathered together in a public DCR graph.
+The later is compiled and updated in the blokchain for trust purposes.
+- The tenant projections are updated locally for privacy concerns.
+Each one of the incorporated public tasks communicates with the blockchain-based DCR graph.

 ## Input DCR

-The global DCR textual description can be found in .tex
+The global DCR textual description can be found under inputExample.tex

 ## The DCR portal
+To run the p